 Be sure to read, re-read, test and re-test your surveys on a mobile device.
 Consider having a co-worker or someone outside of your business unit test designs as well.
 Multiple reviewers will not only spot if something doesn’t make sense or reads awkwardly, they will identify points of friction that can be modified.

-In the year 2021, there is no better time for researchers to take advantage of technological advancements being made to ensure the delivery of representative and compliant data and insights at the speed of life.
+There is no better time for researchers to take advantage of technological advancements being made to ensure the delivery of representative and compliant data and insights at the speed of life.
 Now is the time to adapt data collection to work with consumer behaviour and technology of today, rather than against it.

 More on survey design tips and best practices